© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 If the goods fail to meet these standards when the buyer receives and inspects them, he can reject them.
 However, a business buyer cannot reject goods if the breach is slight and rejection would be unreasonable.
 When the buyer rejects goods, they can claim a full refund, including all postage costs, plus compensation for any other reasonable losses they incur.
 This can include the extra cost of buying a satisfactory replacement elsewhere, or compensation for any damage caused by the goods.

 If the buyer delays in making a complaint, or if a fault or misdescription comes to light some time after delivery, the buyer may only be able to claim a repair, replacement goods or compensation.
 However, the buyer's rights against you, the seller, remain in force throughout the reasonable life of the goods (up to six years in England, Wales and Northern Ireland and five years in Scotland).
 This is often longer than a manufacturer's guarantee period.
-See our leaflet 'The sale and supply of goods - civil law' for more information.
+See 'The sale & supply of goods' for more information.

 WHAT IF THE GOODS ARE DAMAGED IN TRANSIT?